YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

 ----------------------------------------------------

-If you run unit tests and see that the ``index`` property is undefined for a given mojit test, you should inspect that the unit test for the mojit in question has included the module name in the ``requires`` array or that you have a typo in the expression ``Y.mojito.controllers.{mojit_module_name}``.
+If you run unit tests and see that the ``index`` property is undefined for a given mojit test, it most likely means that you were unable to access the controller.
+You should inspect that the unit test for the mojit in question has included the module name in the ``requires`` array or that you have a typo in the expression ``Y.mojito.controllers.{mojit_module_name}``.